yewstack/yew/website/src/pages/tutorial.md

 We're using `unwrap`s here because it is a demo application.
 In a real world, you want to have proper error handling.
 :::

-Now look at the browser to see everything working as expected...
-Which would've been the case if it weren't for CORS.
+Now look at the browser to see everything working as expected... which would've been the case if it weren't for CORS.
 In order to fix that, we need a proxy server.
 Luckily trunk provides that.

 Update the following line: